Table of Contents

 You will also have to plan and prioritize who will be making calls.
 This is because of the varying relationships between different types of donors and staffers.

-For example, board members and senior staff would have personal relationships with major donors and corporate partners, and having new volunteers call them wouldn’t be advisable.
+For example, board members and senior staff would have personal relationships with major donors and corporate partners; having new volunteers call them wouldn’t be advisable.
 Here’s an idea of how you can plan for callers and donors:

 To implement this, you can follow the list segmentation process described earlier to separate the contacts into different lists for each caller.

-In CallHub, you can create sub-accounts and assign each of these lists to a separate calling campaign to make the process more seamless and avoid any overlap.
+In CallHub, you can create sub-accounts and assign each list to a separate calling campaign to make the process more seamless and avoid overlap.

 Ending the year-end giving campaign